isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 especially at Telok Blangah, what there was and to what extent.
 A scholar by the name of Dr. Peter Borschberg at the National University of Singapore found a particular, I think it’s like archival material, about a Flemish gem trader by the name of Jacque de Couture.
-And he mentioned that, you know, in Sentosa there was Orang Laut and trade.
+And he mentioned that in Sentosa there was Orang Laut and trade.
 So there was a harbourmaster in the area.
 So I suspect that this coin might be related to that.
 And so maybe these coins were used for regional trade.</p>
 <p></p>
 <p><strong>Jimmy</strong>
 <br>It shows that there was economic activity in the 17th century in Singapore,